enkidevs/curriculum/Android/Fundamentals/intro-to-android/why-learn-android.md

 ---
 ## Content

-Android is one of the most widely used operating systems found on smartphones such as Samsung, HTC, Motorola, LG, Asus, and many more.
+Android is one of the most widely used mobile operating systems.

-There are various reasons to learn Android which to name a few are:
+Here are some interesting reasons as to learn Android:

 1. Open source.
 Open source will allow you to make what you want.
 2. Google Play Store has a wide variety app market.
-3. Supported on different devices such as Smart TV’s, smartphones, tablets, camera, VOIP Phones, or Video game player.
+3. Supported on different devices such as Smart TV’s, smartphones, tablets, or camera.
-4. Gradual learning curve which allow you to learn Java code and be creative with using XML enabling you to work on the app layout and design.
+4. Gradual learning curve.
+Become familiar with Java and XML.

-There are many reasons to learn Android.
-Noted above, it is ideal to have a familiarity with Java to work with Android.
+5. Make use of Android Things.
+It enables building smart, connected devices such as smart thermostats, TV's, or ovens using the same frameworks and tools developers are familiar with.

 ---
 ## Practice